Gwich'in Steering Committee: Protecting the Sacred Place Where Life Begins since 1988.

 The Human Rights Implications for the Gwich’in of Drilling in the Arctic National Wildlife Refuge

-The Gwich’in Steering Committee report which concludes that drilling in the Arctic Refuge would violate the human rights of the Gwich’in people because of the impacts drilling would have on Gwich’in subsistence, culture, and way of life.
+The Gwich’in Steering Committee report concludes that drilling in the Arctic Refuge would violate the human rights of the Gwich’in people because of the impacts drilling would have on Gwich’in subsistence, culture, and way of life.
 The report was prepared on behalf of, and under the auspices of, the Gwich’in Steering Committee along with the Episcopal Church and Professor Richard J. Wilson, Director of the International Human Rights Law Clinic at American University.
 The public interest law firm Trustees for Alaska coordinated the preparation of the report.

 READ ONLINE [PDF 2.076MB]